Translation invariant diagonal frame decomposition of inverse problems and their regularization: Introduction

 \subsection{Outline}

 The remainder of this paper is organized as follows.
-In Section \ref{sec:dfd} we introduce the concept of TI-DFD and provide some of its properties.
+In Section \ref{sec:dfd} we introduce the novel concept of TI-DFD and provide some of its properties.
 In Section \ref{sec:reg} we introduce and analyze the proposed regularization concept in the form of the filtered TI-DFD.
-We prove regularization properties and derive order optimal convergence rates.
+We prove regularization properties and derive order optimal convergence rates for an a-priori parameter choice rule.
 In Section \ref{sec:example} we construct a TI-DFD for the 1D integral operator for which we support our theory by numerical simulation.
 The paper concludes with a short summary and outlook given in Section~\ref{sec:conclusion}.